-The parts \ccc{4} -- \ccc{7} are included in the user prompt.
-The part \ccc{4} describes the task and highlights the answer is a concrete input instead of other formats (e.g., one program to generate inputs).
-Additionally, the part \ccc{4} can prevent the LLM from printing intermediate results, thereby reducing token usage.
-The part \ccc{5} further specifies the expected output format, which facilitates extracting the response and maintains reay-to-use generated inputs.
-The code slice and the given input are inserted into the parts \ccc{6} and \ccc{7}, respectively, with delimiters to distinguish these contents.
-The given input is one that reaches but fails to satisfy the target path conditions.
-Our insight is that slightly modifying a few bytes can often satisfy the path conditions, which is simpler than generating a new input from scratch.
-However, if slight modifications cannot achieve the goal, havocing the input becomes necessary, though this is a secondary option.
-Furthermore, the provided input serves as an example to illustrate the correct input format (i.e., ``one-shot'' prompting) and offers more context to help the LLM reason through the task.
+The parts \ccc{4}--\ccc{7} are included in the user prompt.
+Part \ccc{4} describes the task and highlights that the answer is a concrete input instead of other formats (e.g., one program that generates inputs).
+This part also prevents the LLM from printing intermediate results, helping reduce token usage.
+Part \ccc{5} further specifies the expected output format, which simplifies response extraction and ensures that the generated inputs are immediately usable.
+Parts \ccc{6} and \ccc{7} include the code slice and the given input, respectively, each enclosed within delimiters for clear separation.
+The input given is one that reaches the condition but fails to cover the target roadblock branches.
+Our insight is that slightly modifying a few bytes can often solve the roadblock, which can be simpler than generating a new input from scratch.
+However, if slight modifications cannot achieve the goal, causing havoc to the input becomes necessary, although this is a secondary option.
+Furthermore, the input provided serves as an example to illustrate the correct input format (\ie ``one-shot'' prompt) and offers more context to help the LLM reason through the task.

-\tool adds the generated inputs into the seed corpus, where they can be automatically retrieved and executed by the greybox fuzzer.
-The greybox fuzzer is configured as a distributed fuzzer, with one key feature being its ability to analyze seeds from its collaborators.
-Once an input is generated, there is no additional validation before it is added to the seed corpus; instead, this task is delegated to the greybox fuzzer.
-The greybox fuzzer then evaluates whether the input is useful.
-The greybox fuzzer executes it and saves it if it covers new branches or discards it directly otherwise.
-While the LLM cannot guarantee the generated inputs that precisely satisfy the target conditions, the generated inputs can still provide meaningful seeds for the greybox fuzzer, which can further mutate and refine them.
+After receiving the input generated by the LLM, \tool adds it to the seed corpus, where it can be automatically retrieved and executed by the greybox fuzzer.
+The greybox fuzzer is configured as a distributed fuzzer, with a key feature being its ability to analyze seeds from one or more collaborators.
+Before the generated input is added to the seed corpus, there is no additional validation; instead, this task is delegated to the greybox fuzzer.
+The fuzzer executes the new input and saves it in the seed corpus if it covers new branches.